-The ProForm Smart Strider 735 is appealing because it utilizes patented features found on the more expensive commercial elliptical trainers.
-Yet, the ProForm Smart Strider 735 usually sells for only $799.
+The ProForm Smart Strider 695 is appealing because it utilizes patented features found on the more expensive commercial elliptical trainers.
 It incorporates a rear drive design, which many feel is superior to the front drive design.
 With a rear drive the elliptical path of the pedals create a ergonomically ideal stride that feels more natural and comfortable.

-The Smart Strider 695 CSE is the newest version of this machine with several updated features.
-Both models are currently for sale with ProForm.
-Eventually the Smart Strider 735 will be completely phased out and replaced.
+The Smart Strider 695 CSE is the newest version of this machine with several updated features over the older model – Smart Strider 735.

-The Proform Smart Strider 735 has its price reduced to $799 with shipping.
+The Proform Smart Strider 695 is on sale for $799 with shipping.
 A good value.
-You may also be interested in the newer version of this machine – the Smart Strider 695 CSE listed for $747.
-Both machines come with Special 6 to 12 Month Financing pending approval, Free Shipping, and a 30-Day Money Back Guarantee!
+It comes with special 6 to 12 Month Financing pending approval, Free Shipping, and a 30-Day Money Back Guarantee!

 As we mentioned, the Smart Strider 695 CSE is the newest version of the Smart Strider 735.
 Right now, the price is an obvious difference between the two machines, but the 695 will likely drop in price as the older models are phased out.
 Other differences include: